Identifying business risk

 - utilities and services, such as failures or interruptions to the delivery of your power, water, transport and telecommunications.

 You should use this list as a starting point for thinking broadly about the types of risks that could impact your business.
 You may discover that you need to consider other important areas of risk that are not listed here.
+Remember that perceived risks may also impact your business.

 Indirect risks to your business